alfredbaudisch/pardall_markdown/README.md

 ["Documentation"]["Setup]
 ```

+# Trees
+Three types of trees are generated everytime the content is recompiled.

+Those trees can be used to navigate content, can be printed as a list of links, etc. Check the [demo project](https://github.com/alfredbaudisch/pardall-markdown-phoenix-demo) for multiple examples of how to use the trees and HTML helpers to generate links from the trees.

+The trees are:

+## Taxonomy Tree
+A tree with all the taxonomies, sorted by title, and nested accordingly.

+The taxonomy tree can be retrieved via `Repository.get_taxonomy_tree/0`.

+## Content Trees
+A tree containing all the taxonomies, but with their children posts nested:

+- Posts are placed below their innermost taxonomy.
+- Posts are sorted by their topmost taxonomy sorting rules.

+Multiple content trees are created.
+A single "master" content tree, available by the root slug `"/"` and a content tree for each taxonomy level.
+For example, a content tree for the *Documentation* hierarchy, which contains links to all sub-hierarchies and posts.

+Content trees can be retrieved via `Repository.get_content_tree/1`.

+## Post navigation
+Inside all posts is inserted a link the the previous and the next posts in the tree, after the current post.
+The links are in `Post.link.previous` and `Post.link.next`.

+## Table of Contents
+Each post contain their own automatically generated Table of Contents tree, available inside the post's `Post.toc` field.

 # FAQ
 ## How to integrate it with Phoenix and Phoenix LiveView?
 There is a demo project in a separate repository: [PardallMarkdown Phoenix Demo](https://github.com/alfredbaudisch/pardall-markdown-phoenix-demo).